cloudnative-pg/cloudnative-pg/docs/src/failure_modes.md

     In case of deliberate deletion of a pod, `PodDisruptionBudget` policies will not be enforced.

-Effects on the services (as soon as the *apiserver* is notified):
+Self-healing will happen as soon as the *apiserver* is notified.

-* `-rw`: if the pod is the current *primary*, the service will point to the active pod with status ready, having the lowest replication lag.
-  That pod becomes the new primary.
-No effect otherwise.

-* `-r`: the pod is removed from the service.

 ### Readiness probe failure